aivarsk/aivarsk.github.io/_posts/2026-07-04-tigerbeetle-without-olgp-database2.md

 ### Error reporting

 TigerBeetle reports just the error code and transfer index to the caller.
 To make a generic and future-proof error handling that does not rely on the ordering of transfers, we have a function that takes errors and transfers and figures out the correct error code by looking at the error code, transfers `code` field and maybe account IDs.
-Sometimes “CreateTransferResult.EXCEEDS_CREDITS” means there are insufficient funds, sometimes it means exceeded daily limits, sometimes the requested transaction amount is lower than the transaction fees.
+Sometimes `CreateTransferResult.EXCEEDS_CREDITS` means there are insufficient funds, sometimes it means exceeded daily limits, sometimes the requested transaction amount is lower than the transaction fees.

 _To be continued._